Post-traumatic embitterment disorder: Psychotherapy

 Methodically, the method of "insolvable problems" is used.
 In this procedure, fictitious serious and insolvable conflict situations are presented, which allow the patients to train wisdom capacities and transfer them to their own situation (so-called "learning transfer.")

 Criticism

 The problem of embitterment reactions and also the post-traumatic embitterment disorder increasingly gain international attention.

 Nevertheless, there are some unsolved problems.
 Further research is needed to differentiate between PTED and other mental disorders.
-In 2014 science journalist Jörg Blech mentioned this disorder in his book Die Psychofalle - Wie die Seelenindustrie uns zu Patienten macht ("The Psycho Trap: How the Soul Industry Makes Us Patients").
+In 2014 science journalist Jörg Blech mentioned this disorder in his book Die Psychofalle - Wie die Seelenindustrie uns zu Patienten macht ("The Psycho Trap: How the Mental Health Industry Makes Us Into Patients").
 It is discussed whether the introduction of PTED may make a problem out of everyday problems.
-However, according to the available studies, the primary problem is not the differentiation between healthy and ill persons, since patients with PTED have regularly been given a variety of diagnoses.
-It is about the differential diagnostic differentiation of a special type of disorder, as a precondition for a goal-oriented therapy.